 Use Auto-Gather Where It Matters

-Inside an API Request block, set a parameter’s source to “Auto-gather,” choose a type (Text, Email, Phone, Date, Time), and mark it required.
+For example, inside an API Request block, you can set a parameter’s source to “Auto-gather,” choose a type (Text, Email, Phone, Date, Time), and mark it required.
 The agent will ask at runtime and then proceed.
 Learn more about auto-gather variables here.

 Separate Live vs Post-Call